corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 ### Signature of dynamic service injection registration:

 When registering service implementations which need a new instance to be instantiated each time they are injected, use dynamic service injection.
-For example, you should use ths for services which require a reference to the state machine, or the flow/service which the implementation is injected in to.
+For example, you should use this for services which require a reference to the state machine, or the flow/service which the implementation is injected into.

 In Corda 4, you could use this to inject functionality that would formerly have been in the `FlowLogic` class.